-- Portable fuel tank Pour the required amount of gasoline stabilizer (follow instructions on container) into fuel tank.
-Tip fuel tank back and forth to mix stabilizer with the fuel. - Permanently installed fuel tank Pour the required amount of gasoline stabilizer (follow instructions on container) into a separate container and mix with approximately 1 liter (1 U.S. quart) of gasoline.
-Pour this mixture into fuel tank. - Place the outboard in water or connect flushing attachment for circulating cooling water.
-Run the engine for ten minutes to fill the engine fuel system.
+- Portable fuel tank Pour the required amount of gasoline stabilizer (follow instructions on container) into the fuel tank.
+Tip fuel tank back and forth to mix stabilizer with the fuel. - Permanently installed fuel tank Pour the required amount of gasoline stabilizer (follow instructions on container) into a separate container and mix with approximately 1 liter (1 U.S. qt) of gasoline.
+Pour this mixture into the fuel tank.